 With Stornaway.io’s Analytics feature, stakeholders are also able to track the paths that most viewers take, the most popular choices, giving them crucial insight into their student’s preferences and learning* and enabling them to improve the story with live updates at any time.

-Please get in touch if you would like to talk about using Stornaway.io as part of your training video creation.
+Get in touch if you would like to talk to us about using Stornaway.io as part of your training video creation.

 *Stornaway.io’s analytics protect viewers data and privacy by only tracking overall information about total number of viewers for different Story Islands and choices as well as average watch time without specifics on viewers.
 Our API enables businesses to integrate Stornaway.io within their own data tracking systems if required.